What is an Organizationally Unique Identifier?

 Each LoRaWAN Network Server ("LNS") on the Helium Network acquires an Organizationally Unique Identifier ("OUI").
 This registers the LNS with the blockchain and allocates two very important routing objects owned and maintained by the OUI operator:

 - Up to five filters, describing the sets (AppEUI, DevEUI) expected by the LNS

-- one or more slabs of DevAddrs, reserving an address space for the OUI's devices on the Helium Network
+- One or more slabs of DevAddrs, reserving address space for the OUI's devices on the Helium Network

-Based on latest benchmarking tests the upper limit for a Devaddr
+Based on benchmarking tests the upper limit for a DevAddr

 The OUI is purchased with Data Credits (DC).
-Costs are subject to change, but currently the OUI itself costs US$100 worth of DCs and each DevAddr cost an additional US$100 in DC.
+Costs are subject to change, but currently the OUI itself costs US$100 worth of DC and each DevAddr cost an additional US$100 in DC.